 1. Tsinghua University

-Tsinghua University opened in 1911 as the Tsing Hua Imperial College, which served as a preparatory school for those who wanted to pursue further education in the United States.
-After several changes in location and renaming, the university finally settled in Beijing.
-To this day, Tsinghua University is among the best humanities schools in China that continues to expand its course offerings for its diverse student body comprised of over 53,000 local and international students.
+Tsinghua University was established in 1911 as Tsing Hua Imperial College, initially as a preparatory school for students selected to study in the United States.
+Today, Tsinghua University is among the leading humanities schools in China and continues to expand its academic offerings.
+Its latest facts page lists 63,132 registered students, including undergraduate, master’s, and doctoral students.

 2. Shanghai Jiao Tong University